crystallabs/crysterm/documentation/positioning.md

 relative position, width and height, and the amount of inner space that is reserved for decorations (borders and padding).

+For a given widget, it can also calculate what the minimum size bounding box is (minimum box needed to accomodate all content without scrolling).

 Left, top, right and bottom values are not offsets from (0,0) on the top left, but rather from their respective sides.

 In other words, a widget having `top=10` and `bottom=20` won't start in row 10 and end in row 20, but will